Cervical Disc Replacement in New Jersey

 Arm pain, neck pain and shoulder pain can be a debilitating side effect of cervical disc disease.
 Age, normal wear and tear, and genetics can all contribute to herniation, degeneration, or a damaged disc.
 This can cause pain, numbness, and weakness that may radiate into the shoulder and arm.
 When conservative treatment methods do not remedy the discomfort, surgical intervention may become necessary.
-Cervical disc replacement is a cutting-edge technology and effective treatment that preserves motion in the spine, while minimizing downtime.
+Our cutting-edge cervical disc replacement technology and effective treatment preserves motion in the spine, while minimizing downtime.

 What is a cervical arthroplasty?